-D. Program Educators from Advanced Practice Provider Programs
+D. Program Educators from Nurse Practitioner and Physician Assistant Residency Programs

-Program educators work in advanced practice provider programs.
-They are responsible for educating advanced practice providers.
-Program educators are responsible for designing, implementing, evaluating, and revising advanced practice provider programs.
+Program educators work in nurse practitioner and physician assistant residency programs.
+They are responsible for educating nurse practitioner and physician assistant residency.
+Program educators are responsible for designing, implementing, evaluating, and revising nurse practitioner and physician assistant residency programs.

-- 3. Currently, hold full-time or part-time employment in an accredited advanced practice provider program. - 4.
-Held full-time or part-time employment in an accredited advanced practice provider program and is retired for no more than two years from this position. - 5.
-And, has knowledge of transitions in advanced practice provider transitions, current issues and trends in clinical practice, and contemporary healthcare settings
+3. Currently, hold full-time or part-time employment in an accredited nurse practitioner and physician assistant residency program.

+- 4. Held full-time or part-time employment in an accredited nurse practitioner and physician assistant residency program and is retired for no more than two years from this position. - 5.
+And, has knowledge of transitions in nurse practitioner and physician assistant residency transitions, current issues and trends in clinical practice, and contemporary healthcare settings